Please contact us with a question, concern, idea, event request, or prayer request. Provide the information below.

 Ahlan wa sahlan (Arabic), Baruch haba (Hebrew), Bienvenido (Spanish), Bienvenue (French), Dobro požalovat’ (Russian), Huanyong guanglin (Mandarin), Khosh amadid (Persian), Svagat (Hindi), Wilkommen (German)!
 (Translate page with box at right)

 Welcome to the MD Harris Institute!
 Since 2011 we have educated, encouraged, and edified our visitors, over 7000 per month from more than 160 countries, so that all may walk in the truth.
 Our staff have traveled in North America, Europe, the Middle East, Africa, and Central Asia to engage people, pastors, patients, businesses, and governments to bring teaching, health, economic support, and to promote freedom.
 Finally, MD Harris Institute staff conduct research and publish on the topics that you find on this website.

-Other contributors and members at the MD Harris Institute include Susan Harding, Dr. Eleanor Henry, and several others.
-Dr. Chad Moutray, Col (Ret) John Venable and Mr. Peter Roff graciously provide material.
+Contributors and team members at the MD Harris Institute include Matt and Anna Arends, the late Richard Harding, Susan Harding, David Harris, Dr. Eleanor Henry, Josh Kerbway, and several others.

 How to find something at the MD Harris Institute

 - Type a key word into the Search box to the right

 - Click on one of the categories in the menu at the top of the page and scroll down to find an article of interest

 - Search the archives to the right by month

 Supporting the MD Harris Institute